 ADEQ has evaluated the source water areas in Greenlee County including the source waters for the Clifton drinking water system.
-The SWA for the Clifton drinking water system has been designated as a low risk.
+The SWA for the Clifton drinking water system has been designated as a low risk for the degree to which this public water system drinking water source(s) are protected.
+A low risk designation indicates that most source water protection measures are either already implemented, or the hydrogeology is such that the source water protection measures will have little impact on protection.

 The complete SWA report is available for inspection at the ADEQ, 1110 W. Washington, Phoenix, Arizona 85007, between the hours of 8:00 am and 5:00 pm.
-Further source water assessment documentation can be obtained at ADEQ's Source Water Assessment Protection Unit website at: www.azdeq.gov/environ/water/dw/swap.html.
+Further source water assessment documentation can be obtained at ADEQ's Source Water Assessment Protection Unit website at: https://azdeg.gov/source-water-protection.